 Other documentation accompanying DIBP Form 119 and the statutory declaration (Form 009) must include certified copies of:

 All travel documentation must be scanned to the Child History File.
-Once a passport is obtained, the passport number must be recorded in Assist.

 The Certificate of Citizenship must be stored in the Child History Folder and a copy placed on the Child History File.